top of page

 • Buy more organically grown food.
 Conventionally grown food using chemical fertilizers and pesticides/herbicides pollute our waterways in addition to being unhealthy for the farm workers and the consumers.
 The most highly sprayed crops are strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, and potatoes. aka: "the dirty dozen"

 • Don't let your car idle for longer than the time of a red light.
-If you stop to chat or use your phone, etc., turn the engine off.
+If you stop to chat or use your phone, turn the engine off.
 You will save gas, save $ and avoid the extra greenhouse emissions produced by an idling engine.
 Drive less by consolidating errands.

 To learn more, GreenAmerica.org is an excellent resource.
 Their mission is to "harness economic power--the strength of consumers, investors, businesses, and the marketplace--to create a socially just and environmentally sustainable society."